What does Text-to-911 service mean to you?

 What’s the status of Text-to-911 service across Washington State?

-King County recently joined Clark, Thurston, Clallam, Jefferson, Wahkiakum, Pacific, Snohomish, Kitsap, Grant and Spokane counties as the first counties to offer the Text-to-911 service.
+Pierce County recently joined Whitman, Asotin, King County, Clark, Thurston, Clallam, Jefferson, Wahkiakum, Pacific, Snohomish, Kitsap, Grant and Spokane counties as the first counties to offer the Text-to-911 service.

 All 911 centers in Washington are currently working to upgrade their systems in order to accept Text-to-911, but the technology is not statewide yet.
 The State E911 Coordinator’s Office (SECO) is working with all counties to eventually provide the service statewide.
 As of now, 15 of the 39 counties have Text-to-911 service.
 Please don’t test the service because this creates additional unnecessary work at the call centers.
 Over the next year, more and more of our counties will be capable of processing Text-to-911.